-If you really want to start or grow your own business of almost any kind, my first suggestion is to niche down hard (ie. pick a very specific service offering/target audience).
+If you really want to learn how to start a business or grow your own business of almost any kind, my first suggestion as a business owner is to niche down hard (ie. pick a very specific service offering/target audience).

 Because the more narrow your niche, the easier it will be to find your specific target audience and create a really compelling offer to them.

 If you’re a generalist ( eg. a full service lawyer), you’ll have a very broad service offering, you’ll need to become well-versed/educated in a lot of different areas of the law and have a hard time charging premium prices or creating targeted ads because your audience is… everyone?

 Alternatively, you could specialize as a divorce lawyer.
 You now need to know one area of the law (family), you know exactly who your target market is (married men/women probably in their late 20s to 40s) and if you do a great job, will be known as “the divorce guy/gal” and get lots of referrals for the exact thing you’ve already mastered.

 your work will be easier because you’re doing a similar process over and over

 because of that ^, you can create better advertising, likely for cheaper

 As an aside, it took me about 5-6 months to find my very narrow niche when I started my firm last year so don’t worry if you’re not there yet.
 In fact if you don’t have one yet, you should be excited at the opportunity to pick one.

 Once I did find my niche, my revenue started going up fairly quickly (it was very low until then as I tested different niches).